 The community interest companies which are at the heart of its structure have been set up for the benefit of the community of Rangers Supporters and Rangers Football Club.

 We will work with the Boards of the companies which own our Club and with other shareholders, so long as our members are satisfied that they have Rangers Football Club's interests at heart.

 Club 1872's directors will be subject to election to ensure they are accountable to members and to allow members to control how Club 1872 is run.

 Does Rangers Football Club support Club 1872? +

 Yes, the RIFC Board has made it clear on a number of occasions that it fully supports increased supporter ownership of the club through Club 1872

 Will Rangers decide what projects Club 1872 is able to provide? +

-No, with Club 1872 it will always be the members who decide.
+No, with Club 1872 it will always be the Contributors who decide.
 We will work with the Boards and executive team at Rangers to create and develop projects and also ask our members to put forward their proposals.
 It will be the members of Club 1872 who decide which projects are undertaken on a one member one vote basis.

 Can anyone enter the Experience draws? +